What is Public Interest Law Clinic?

 PILC provides students with hands-on experience in public interest law environments that complements their JD studies and allows them to acquire and consolidate practical skills.
 Seminars and assessment tasks prompt students to reflect on their practical experiences, and the relationship between the theory and practise of law.

 Employability and pathways

-Public Interest Law Clinic endeavours to increase awareness of the broad variety of public interest law career opportunities available to students upon graduation.
-Through their practical placements, Public Interest Law Clinic offers students the opportunity to interact with a wide range of public interest practitioners.
+PILC endeavours to increase awareness of the broad variety of public interest law career opportunities available to students upon graduation.
+Through their practical placements, students interact with a wide range of public interest practitioners.

-Public Interest Law Clinic also seeks to provide context for some of the complex concepts and processes that form part of the law school curriculum.
-The opportunity to work directly with clients, hear their stories and watch their matters progress adds a 'human' dimension to the study of law, which can illuminate and improve the classroom experience.
+PILC seeks to provide context for some of the complex concepts and processes that form part of the JD curriculum.
+The opportunity to work directly with clients, hear their stories and watch their matters progress adds a human dimension to the study of law, which can illuminate and strengthen the classroom experience.

-Through their practical placements, Public Interest Law Clinic students are able to identify the challenges that disadvantaged clients encounter in accessing justice.
-Students are encouraged to consider and propose the best mechanisms for addressing these challenges, citing their practical experience and relevant literature.
+Through their practical experience, PILC students are able to identify the challenges that clients encounter in accessing justice.
+Students are encouraged to consider whether existing laws and institutions meet the aims of the justice system and to draw on their practical experience to propose solutions.

 Where can I go?

-At JobWatch students will be trained in substantive employment law and will work with live clients to provide a range of legal services including information, advice, referrals, support and casework.
-Students may also participate in the centre's community legal education and policy work.
-Through the Employment Law Clinic, students will be offered direct client contact and will be able to reflect on the role of community legal centres in contributing to legal and social change.
+At JobWatch students are trained in substantive employment law and work with live clients to provide a range of legal services including information, advice, referrals, support and casework.
+Students also participate in the centre's community legal education and policy work.

 How do I apply?